08 Prove Assignment: Dictionaries

 parts of the molar mass calculator that you started writing in the

-previous lesson’s prove milestone.
-When you are finished with this
+prove milestone from the previous lesson.
+When you are finished with

 contain at least three functions named as follows: